 |Development time||11 Min at box speed.
 16.5 minutes for 1 stop push.|

 2. Use less water when rinsing and washing film: Ilford’s minimalist method

-I remember when I first started developing film, there were plenty of people online saying you needed to rinse a ridiculous amount of times between processes and after the development cycle.
-There are some forums online that even suggest washing film with running water for 20 minutes after fixing!
+There are some forums online that suggest washing film with running water for up to 20 minutes after fixing.
 The average kitchen faucet runs at about 2.2 gallons per minute.
-Assuming you leave the tap half-closed to save some water, it should be around 1 gallon per minute, meaning rinsing for that long will waste around 20 gallons or 75.7L of water!
+Assuming you leave the tap half-closed to save some water, it should be around 1 gallon per minute, meaning rinsing for that long will waste a ridiculous 20 gallons or 75.7L of water!

-That’s a ridiculous amount of water to use for rinsing film.
-So Ilford has a method that requires filling and emptying the tank three times that they’ve published in all of their technical data sheets.
-On a standard Patterson 2-reel developing tank, you’ll fill it around 560mL, or just over half a quart, meaning you’ll use 1.8 quarts, or 1.68 Litres.
+However, Ilford has a method that requires filling and emptying the tank three times that they’ve published in all of their technical datasheets.
+On a standard Paterson 2-reel developing tank, you’ll fill it around 560mL, or just over half a quart, or 1.68 Liters.